 Builder: Glenn Cochran, Cochran Constructions

-Structural engineer: Halcrow &amp Associates
+Structural engineer: Halcrow & Associates

 Landscape advisor: Michael Cooke Backyard Layout

-Land surveyor: Stephen Thorne &amp Associates
+Land surveyor: Stephen Thorne & Associates

 Environmental engineer: Barker Harle Consulting Engineers

-Bushfire solutions: Travers Bushfire &amp Ecology
+Bushfire solutions: Travers Bushfire & Ecology

 Interior furnishing: Straightforward Studio